pantheon-fun/promo/README.md

 # pantheon.fun

-Website for laser-tag arena Pantheon `https://pantheon.fun` It also has a Sanity cms `https://github.com/DZakh/cms.pantheon.fun`
+Website for the laser-tag arena Pantheon `https://pantheon.fun` It also has a Sanity cms `https://github.com/DZakh/cms.pantheon.fun`